erizov/Professor/semester_1/lecture_09_graph_algorithms/bfs/README.md

 1. Implement Bfs from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems
 6. Visualize graph traversal and understand edge cases

 ### Short Description

-A graph traversal algorithm that explores all vertices at the current depth level before moving to vertices at the next depth level.
+A graph traversal strategy that explores all vertices at the current depth level before moving to vertices at the next depth level.
 Addresses finding shortest paths in unweighted graphs, social network analysis, and web crawling.
 Example: Finding the minimum number of connections between two LinkedIn users.
 Operates by using a queue to process vertices level by level, ensuring shortest path discovery.

 **Key Characteristics:**
 - **Time Complexity**: O(V + E) where V is vertices and E is edges, because each vertex and edge is visited exactly once.